pettod/prostate-cancer-grade-assessment/README.md

 1. Download dataset

 1. Move dataset into folder: `../input/`.
-You can also put the dataset to another hard drive and just create symbolic link to it.
+You can also put the dataset to another hard drive and create symbolic link to it, add the symbolic link into `../input/`.
 The code will handle that.

 1. Extract dataset